 One of the most effective habits to develop is finding time management systems that actually work for your individual needs and symptoms.
 Maybe you work best with a calendar that acts like a checklist, or maybe it’s setting a weekly alarm to remind you about some regular task.
 Not only will segmenting your experiences making it easier to manage, but it allows you to see measurable and regular success.
 It acts as a reminder, a chart for progress, and a goal plan all in one.

 That’s just one example, of course.
 The first step is to identify how your symptoms impact your life, and tailor habits that address the specific impact or symptom.
-Even the process of self-reflection can be useful, as it can help you identify the source of your personal frustration or lack of confidence.
+Even the process of self-reflection through a self-esteem journal can be useful, as it can help you identify the source of your personal frustration or lack of confidence.
 In many cases, simply recognizing the reservation can be a massive step forward in overcoming the issue.
 So take some time to really consider what you struggle with and how to address it, but don’t stress yourself about it!

 Basically, Break It Down